gmartinez1986/CoderDevReact/README.md

 I use this library to compile .scss files to css / Uso esta libreria para compilar archivos .scss a css

 Nodemon: 2.0.15 ->
-I use this library to automatically restart the node application when file changes in the directory are detected / Utilizo esta libreria para reiniciar automáticamente la aplicación node cuando se detectan cambios de archivo en el directorio
+I use this library to automatically restart the Node application when file changes in the directory are detected / Utilizo esta libreria para reiniciar automáticamente la aplicación Node cuando se detectan cambios de archivo en el directorio

 React: 17.0.2 ->
-I use React library for creating the user interface / Uso la libreria React para crear la interfaz de usuario
+I use React library to create the user interface / Uso la libreria React para crear la interfaz de usuario

 React-dom: 17.0.2 ->
 This package serves as the entry point to the DOM and server renderers for React /